Math 627 - Introduction to Parallel Computing

 proficiency in using the Unix/Linux operating system,

-or instructor approval
+or consent of instructor

 - Grading policy: